stvhwrd/PyQuest/README.md

  - SQLite
  - RTD (real-time data for Excel)

-    Note: An efficient RTD Server was created in another project to integrate real-time data from Python, or any other COM application, into Excel.
-You can learn more about this project at [Message Queue RTD Server](https://github.com/pcinat/MessageQueueRTDServer)
+    Note: An efficient RTD Server was created in another project to integrate real-time data from Python, or any other COM applications, into Excel.
+You can learn more about that project at [Message Queue RTD Server](https://github.com/pcinat/MessageQueueRTDServer)